Covariant representations for possibly singular actions on C*-algebras: Ground states and their covariant representations

 \subsection{The case where $0$ is isolated in $\Spec_\alpha(\cM)$}

-We now take a closer look at ground states under the assumption that $0$ is isolated in $\Spec_\alpha(\cM)\subeq\R$ (this includes the case of $\T$-actions).
+We now take a closer look at ground states of a given $W^*$-dynamical system $(\cM,\R,\alpha)$ under the assumption that $0$ is isolated in $\Spec_\alpha(\cM)\subeq\R$ (this includes the case of $\T$-actions).
 In the physics literature this is discussed as the ``spectral gap,'' and this is well-studied, e.g.\ in lattice systems \cite{HK06}, or the mass gap in quantum field theory \cite[Sec.~4.4]{Ar99}.
 We assume that there exists an $\eps > 0$ such

 Accordingly, we write

 These are weakly closed subalgebras with $\{ M^* \mid M \in \cM_\pm\} = \cM_\mp$.
 For any $f \in L^1(\R)$ with $\supp(\hat f) \subeq (-\eps,\eps)$ and $\hat f(0) =1$, we then have $\alpha_f (\cM_\pm)= \{0\}$ and $\alpha_f(M) = M$ for $M \in \cM_0$, so that this element defines a weakly continuous projection